govtmirror/cybergis-client-spec/1.0/cybergis-client-spec-jit-1.0.md

 The just-in-time specification is used for specifying just-in-time compiliation of layers.

+**Just-in-Time**

+Just-in-time (JIT) compilation, also known as dynamic translation, in the general programming concept that source code is compiled into machine code at run time.
+Although the concept cannot be ported entirely to web mapping applications, much of the functionality is maintained.
+In regards to the CyberGIS, JIT refernces the "compilation" of "resources" into "features".
+These resources includes a layer's standard data retrived from OGC services, but can also include shared resources (resources shared across layers) and remote resources (resources treated as unique for each layer).

 **Functional Paradigm**

 The just-in-time specification has been developed using a functional programming paradigm, as opposed to an object-oriented paradigm.
 Most other specifications have been developed using a object-oriented paradigm.
 See http://en.wikipedia.org/wiki/Functional_programming and http://en.wikipedia.org/wiki/Programming_paradigm for more information.
 Therefore, jobs and tasks are always executed in the order they are specified.